FedRAMP logo and checklist graphic, courtesy of the FedRAMP blog.

 How to find a FedRAMP High-certified cloud solution

 Since FedRAMP Marketplace publicly lists every certified solution, their sector and level, this approach has made making these approved cloud solutions easily available and accessible for interested agencies and organizations.
-For example, our cloud solution, Collabspace, is listed as a FedRAMP Ready High Cloud vendor.
+For example, our cloud solution, Collabspace, is listed as a FedRAMP Ready High Cloud vendor, having achieved an upgraded security stage to FedRAMP® In Process High Impact status.

-Collabspace is currently listed as the only SaaS Cloud vendor for archive, discovery and records management solutions listed as FedRAMP Ready High.
-If your organization requires a cloud solution to securely archive your data or meet the upcoming M-19-21 mandate, Collabspace is certified for NARA’s Universal Electronic Records Management (Universal ERM) requirements and available for purchase via GSA Advantage.
+Collabspace is currently listed as the only SaaS Cloud vendor for archive, discovery and records management solutions with the FedRAMP® In Process High Impact status.
+If your organization requires a cloud solution to securely archive your data or meet the M-19-21/M-23-07 mandate, Collabspace is certified for NARA’s Universal Electronic Records Management (Universal ERM) requirements and available for purchase via GSA Advantage.

 To learn more, contact us with any questions, read our article about achieving FedRAMP Ready High, or download our brochure to read about the additional measures we’ve taken to ensure Collabspace protects your data: